LEADERSHIP INSIGHTS

 • Evaluation: What went well?
 What would you change for next time?

-The STARE structure helps keep your answers focused, logical and easy to follow.
+The STARE Method helps keep your answers focused, logical, and easy to follow.
 It also makes sure you include the most important detail.
-If something went wrong, do not worry — the key is to show how you responded and what you learned from the experience.
+If something went wrong, do not worry - the key is to show how you responded and what you learned from the experience.

-You do not need to script or memorise answers, but practising out loud will help you feel prepared.
-Aim to have a few strong STARE examples ready, drawn from different parts of your apprenticeship.
+You do not need to write a script or memorise answers, but practising out loud will help you feel prepared.
+Aim to have a few strong STARE Method examples ready, drawn from different parts of your apprenticeship.

 Try the following:

-• Make bullet point notes on good examples for each Skills are in your portfolio.
+• Make bullet point notes on good examples for each skill in your portfolio.

 • Record yourself answering a practice question and listen back.